-It is important to analyze the impact of these important, yet isolated decisions on subsequent jurisprudence involving forum non conveniens, particularly the extent to which forum non conveniens is applicable to claims under the ATS.
+It is important to analyze the impact of these important, yet isolated decisions on subsequent jurisprudence involving forum non conveniens, particularly the extent to which forum non conveniens is applicable to claims under the ATCA, not those involving torture or extrajudicial killings, which are covered under the TVPA.
 Some, however, believe that a judge's unfettered discretion in the matter and the multiplicity of factors at work prevent any consistency or predictability.
+The doctrine of forum non conveniens cannot be discussed without mentioning the Bhopal case.